Exclusive economic zone: Portugal

 Portugal submitted a claim to extend its jurisdiction over an additional 2.15 million square kilometres of the adjacent continental shelf in May 2009, resulting in an area with a total of more than 3,877,408 km2.
 The submission, as well as a detailed map, can be found in the Task Group for the extension of the Continental Shelf website.

-Spain formerly objected to the EEZ's southern border, maintaining that it should be drawn halfway between Madeira and the Canary Islands.
+Spain previously objected to the EEZ's southern border, maintaining that it should be drawn halfway between Madeira and the Canary Islands.
 But Portugal exercises sovereignty over the Savage Islands, a small archipelago north of the Canaries, claiming an EEZ border further south.
-Spain no longer disputes the Portuguese claim since 2015.
+Spain has no longer disputed the Portuguese claim since 2015.